basdon/basdon-fly/fly-flighttracker/readme.txt

 flighttracker
 -------------
-Flight tracker for fly-server, implemented as an anna module.
+Accepts flight packets from fly-plugin and writes flight (fdr) files.
-See github.com/yugecin/anna
+This is an anna module, see github.com/yugecin/anna

 configuration
 -------------